rafikdraoui/jj-diffconflicts/README.md

 ## Test repository

-The `make-conflicts.sh` script creates a Jujutsu repository in the `testrepo` directory whose working copy has two conflicted files.
+The `make-conflicts.sh` script creates a Jujutsu repository in the `testrepo` directory whose working copy has conflicted files.
 It can be used to try `jj-diffconflicts` (or any other merge tool).

 The first file is `fruits.txt`, which contains the merge conflict described in the [Conflicts][] section of Jujutsu's documentation.

 The second file is `poem.txt`, which contains a tricky merge conflict.
 When resolving it, one should keep in mind the points from the [merge tools benchmarks][] to judge its effectiveness.

+The third file is `long_markers.txt`, which the contains the merge conflict described in the [Long conflict markers][] section of the Jujutsu's documentation.
+It can be used to test if the merge tool can handle markers of length higher than the default value.

 ## Troubleshooting